Medication interaction screening for psychedelics

 #sanpedro

-Talk to a concerned open minded professional
+Talk to a safe, open minded professional

 Why would I need this?